Find and fix writing mistakes instantly

-Plural collective nouns refer to more than one group:
+Plural collective nouns refer to more than one collective group:

 - Two herds from a neighboring farm are joining the fray.

-Herds is the plural of herd, and takes the plural are to refer to more than one herd.
+Herds, families, and classes are the plural forms of herd, family, and class and take the plural verb are to refer to more than one herd, family, or class.

 - The data is sound.

-The writer is referring to the collective data, so the singular verb is used.
+In the example above, the writer is referring to the singular collective noun data as a whole, so the singular verb, is, is used.

 - The data have been collected.